SyedAli310/portfolio/README.md

 # Portfolio
-A modern portfolio design with animations
+A modern portfolio design with animations and interactions